-reduction in potable water consumption per square foot reduction in waste to landfill per square foot
+reduction in potable water use per square foot reduction in waste to landfill per square foot

-As a global company with more than 25 million square feet in our operational control, we recognize that how we manage our use of natural resources can have a huge impact.
-We are always looking for ways to maximize energy efficiency, reduce our greenhouse gas emissions, and minimize water consumption and waste generation across our operations, including how we run Oracle Cloud.
+As a global company with more than 25 million square feet under our operational control, we recognize that how we manage our use of natural resources can have a huge impact.
+We’re always looking for ways to maximize energy efficiency, reduce our greenhouse gas emissions, and minimize water consumption and waste generation across our operations, including how we run Oracle Cloud.

 Our approach to energy management includes a commitment to maximize efficiency and increase renewable energy use across our facilities.
 We regularly evaluate our energy procurement options to minimize our carbon footprint.
 We’ve already met our 2020 goal for 33% renewable energy use for Real Estate and Facilities, and have set a new goal to achieve 100% by 2025.
 We have also set a new goal to achieve 100% renewable energy use in Oracle Cloud by 2025.

 Emissions reduction is a key component of our sustainability strategy.
 Since 2015, we’ve reduced our carbon footprint on an absolute basis even as our energy usage has grown significantly with Oracle Cloud, particularly in 2020.
 Our reductions are the result of increased renewable energy use, improved energy and lighting efficiency, onsite solar installations, engagement with our suppliers, and a variety of other emissions reduction initiatives across our operations.
 This puts us well on track to meet our 2025 goal to achieve a 26% reduction in emissions, which is aligned with the Science-Based Target Initiative’s 2°C scenario.
 We are also on track to meet the 1.5°C Science-Based Target scenario for scope 1 and scope 2 emissions.